 #3: ARM Deployments can target the same Resource Group that just failed!

 This is huge.
-Don’t think that every ARM deployment has to hit a net new Resource Group.
-In fact, its much faster to make fixes and redeploy into your existing Resource Group that you just tried a deployment in.
+Don’t think that every ARM deployment must hit a net new Resource Group.
+In fact, it's much faster to make fixes and redeploy into your existing Resource Group that you just tried a deployment in.

 Because speed is important, I finally turned to PowerShell vs the Custom Template UI in the portal.

 New-AzResourceGroupDeployment is your friend!!
 This module can take your JSON file, even if locally on your computer still, and start your Deployment.